 Any short story collection would be incomplete without a story about a visit to the dentist.

 Billy loved his ice cream.
 Ever since he could remember, ice cream was the only thing he ever really loved to eat.
-He did not really fancy other supposedly delicious food like cakes, fried chicken or candy.
-He simply loved ice cream, in any shape flavour or form.
+He did not really fancy other supposedly delicious food like cakes, fried chicken, or candy.
+He simply loved ice cream, in any shape, flavour or form.
 Billy’s parents were always reminding him not to eat too much ice cream.
 They knew that ice cream had a lot of sugar in it, so they were concerned for Billy’s health, and since Billy loved to eat ice cream before bed, they were especially concerned for his teeth.

 But like most young boys – Billy never paid much attention to his parents when they tried to explain to him that too much of a good thing was usually bad!
-Billy always thought to himself that only old people could get rotten teeth, diabetes or suffered from poor eyesight.
+Billy always thought to himself that only old people could get rotten teeth, diabetes, or could suffer from poor eyesight.
 He was young.
 In fact, he was really young.
 So he was sure that nothing bad would happen to him.
-Sure, every once in a while when he really had too much ice cream, his stomach would feel uneasy and he would feel like throwing up; but such occasions were very rare.
-Ice cream gave him a lot of energy and Billy loved to run around and play so he needed the energy that only ice cream could give him!
+Sure, every once in a while when he really had too much ice cream, his stomach would feel uneasy and he would feel like throwing up, but such occasions were very rare.
+Ice cream gave him a lot of energy and Billy loved to run around and play, so he needed the energy that only ice cream could give him!

 Several months passed in this way and since there were so many kinds of ice cream to try and taste, Billy never got sick of eating it.
 Sometimes, he would walk for nearly an hour or more to new ice cream shops that had just opened in nearby towns, just to taste their ice cream.
 He loved his life.
 Since Billy was doing well at school and his teachers knew he loved ice cream, he was always rewarded for his good behaviour and grades with ice cream.
 It simply was not possible for Billy to get enough ice cream!
-One fine day after school, Billy stopped by a local push cart vendor to buy some ice cream.
+One fine day after school, Billy stopped by a local pushcart vendor to buy some ice cream.
 He was such a regular customer that the vendor addressed him by name.
 They also spoke for a short while about school while the vendor prepared the ice cream for Billy.
-Billy had ordered a mix of vanilla and strawberry flavours and was really looking forward to eating it.
+He had ordered a mix of vanilla and strawberry flavours and was really looking forward to eating it.
 He bit down into it but suddenly he screamed in pain.
-Billy also dropped the ice cream on the ground.
-In fact, he dropped everything he was holding on to the ground and clutched his mouth with both hands.
+He also dropped the ice cream on the ground.
+In fact, he dropped everything he was holding onto the ground and clutched his mouth with both hands.
 He had never felt such tremendous pain before, not even when he had broken his arm a few years ago.
 It brought tears to his eyes.

 Billy ran home, still holding on to his mouth.
-Billy’s mother immediately brought her son to a dentist.
-They dentist asked Billy what had happened.
+Billy’s mother immediately took her son to a dentist.
+The dentist asked Billy what had happened.

 “I was about to eat some ice cream, but when I bit into it, I suddenly felt a burning hot pain in my front two teeth,” said Billy.
 The dentist nodded his head and asked Billy to open his mouth wide.
-Then he took some frightful looking tools and prodded around inside Billy’s mouth.
+Then he took some frightful-looking tools and prodded around inside Billy’s mouth.
 Billy tried his best to stay calm.
-He started to relax when he realised that there was no pain involved.
-Or so he thought.
+He started to relax when he realized that there was no pain involved: or so he thought.

 Did you enjoy this short story?
 Please support us by liking our Facebook page.